Health care and service providers

 What you need to know

-Your role as a health care provider working with Paid Leave Oregon is important.
-Employees who are experiencing a serious health condition or who provide care for a family member with a serious health condition are eligible to apply for Paid Leave Oregon benefits.
+Your role as a health care provider working with Paid Leave is important.
+We encourage employees who are experiencing a serious health condition or who provide care for a family member with a serious health condition to apply for Paid Leave benefits.

-As a provider, when someone in your care is eligible for Paid Leave, you might receive a request from them to complete a Serious Health Condition Verification Form.
-Employees must provide this documentation when they submit their application for benefits.
+As a provider, when someone in your care is eligible for Paid Leave, you might receive a request from them or their family member to complete a Serious Health Condition Verification Form.
+Employees must provide this documentation when they send their application for benefits.

 Your role with your patients

-- Determine if your patient’s condition qualifies as a serious health condition and how much time they need to take care of themselves or need care from a family member.
+• Determine if your patient’s condition qualifies as a serious health condition and how much time they need to care for themselves or for a family member.
 The length of time should be based on the medical need.

-- Help your patient with the forms or documents they need to fill out to verify a serious health condition.
+• Help your patient or their family verify a serious health condition.
 If your patient or their family member asks you to fill out a verification form, please return it to your patient as soon as possible.

 Employees can use any of the following forms of verification: